 Improving water supply and quality

 On the supply side, the Egyptian government has prepared a strategy for increasing the treatment and reuse of drainage and waste water (UNEP, 2014).
-Yet, there are important obstacles: high treatment costs, lack of political commitment and lack of public acceptance/awareness: due to important data gaps and limited information many Egyptians are suspicious as of the quality of treated water (Abdel-Shafy & Mohamed-Mansour, 2013).
+Yet, there are important obstacles: high treatment costs, lack of political commitment and lack of public acceptance/awareness.
+Due to important data gaps and limited information, many Egyptians are suspicious as of the quality of treated water (Abdel-Shafy & Mansour, 2013).
 Egypt’s capacities for water reuse thus remain limited in comparison with other MENA countries (Jeuland, 2015).

 In addition, the government is attempting to curb water pollution in order to increase the amount of usable water resources.
-Yet, outside the MWRI and the Ministry of State for the Environment, water quality control is generally not a top priority in the different ministries and their departments dealing with the issue often lack internal support.
-Moreover, the ministry of the environment has only limited influence in the water sector and, more generally, few resources (about 0.4% of public expenditures) are devoted to environmental protection (Luzi, 2010; UNEP, 2014).
+Yet, outside the MWRI and the Ministry of Environment, water quality control is generally not a top priority in the different ministries, and their departments dealing with the issue often lack internal support.
+Moreover, the Ministry of Environment has only limited influence in the water sector and, more generally, few resources (about 0.4% of public expenditures) are devoted to environmental protection (Luzi, 2010; UNEP, 2014).

 Information and coordination challenges